 The pork rib roast/rack of pork is the pork equivalent of a standing beef rib roast or a rack of lamb.
-For reference, a pork rib roast/rack of pork is a simpler version of a pork crown roast, which is a pork rib roast/rack of pork turned into a circle and tied.
+For reference, a pork rib roast/rack of pork is a simpler version of a pork crown roast, which is a pork rib roast/rack of pork tied into a circle.

 This cut makes a show-stopping centerpiece for an elegant dinner.
 Pork rib roast is not always available in the supermarket meat case, but you can easily order it ahead of time.
-Before roasting or barbecuing the pork rib roast, it should be “Frenched.”
+Before roasting or barbecuing the pork rib roast, it should be “frenched.”
 Simply cut the meat away from the end of each rib, so that part of each bone is exposed.
-A butcher also can do this for you.
+A butcher at the meat counter also can do this for you.

 Cooking Pork Rib Roast

-Pork rib roasts (often called rack of pork) are where convenience meets elegance.
+Pork rib roasts are where convenience meets elegance.
 This basic recipe is quick enough for a mid-week meal, or it can be dressed up for a special occasion.

 For a crisp surface on your roast, be sure the oven is fully preheated before place the roast in it and do not cover the meat while roasting.